MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     Tomogram with refined UMAP as inset.
 Now only the toxin particles are selected.

-Other than finding clusters that represent your protein as exlusive as possible, it is also important for optimal picking, the clusters ideally only includes the embeddings in the center of the protein which is shown by the next version.
+In addition to finding clusters that represent your protein as exclusively as possible, it is also important for optimal picking that the clusters ideally contain only the embeddings in the center of the protein, as shown in the next video.

 .. admonition:: **Improved centering**